Teodor92/Project-Company-Life/specification/README.md

 ## Proposed Architecture

-This following section describes a proposed architecture that may or may not be used by the development team.
+The following section describes a proposed architecture that may or may not be used by the development team.

 ![Architecture](assets/example-architecture.png)

 The suggested architecture is composed of the following sub-projects:

 - Front-End - the purpose of this project is to visualize our data and take user input while transmitting it to the back-end.
-This project contains the following sub-components: - Angular UI - this component deals ONLY with the visualization of data - Service Layer - this is the home of all our data communication logic, sending POST/GET/PUT/DELETE requests to the back-end should be done through here.
+This project contains the following sub-components:
+        - UI Component (e.g., React/Angular/Vue.js) - this component deals ONLY with the visualization of data
+        - Service Layer - this is the home of all our data communication logic, sending POST/GET/PUT/DELETE requests to the back-end should be done through here.

 - Back-End **[Option 1]** - the purpose of this project is to abstract any communication with the data source and provide a clean Web API interface for our UI to consume.
-This project contains the following sub-components: - Express Controllers/Routes layer - this component houses all the express routing logic and exposes a valid REST CRUD API for our front-end to consume. - Service Layer - this is the home of all our data storage and validation logic.
+This project contains the following sub-components:
+        - Express Controllers/Routes layer - this component houses all the express routing logic and exposes a valid REST CRUD API for our front-end to consume.
+        - Service Layer - this is the home of all our data storage and validation logic.
 If we want to store something in our database, we should go through here.

 - Data storage - this is the persistent storage for our system.

-- Back-End **[Option 2]** - you could use BAAS like [Firebase](https://firebase.google.com/), [Kinvey](https://www.kinvey.com/)
+- Back-End **[Option 2]** - you could use BaaS (Backend as a Service) like [Firebase](https://firebase.google.com/), [Kinvey](https://www.kinvey.com/)
-- Back-End **[Option 3]** - if you wish to practice only front end skills, it's advisable to use a mock Service Layer to imitate a backend service.
+- Back-End **[Option 3]** - if you wish to practice only front-end skills, it's advisable to use a mock Service Layer to imitate a backend service.

 ## General pointers

 In the authors' opinion, the below recommendations may be of use to the developers of this system.

-- It is highly recommended to use Angular Material([https://material.angular.io/](https://material.angular.io/)) components and NOT write everything from scratch.
-Or any other component library.
+- It is highly recommended to use Material-UI ([https://mui.com/](https://mui.com/)) or any other React component library and NOT write everything from scratch.
 - The wireframe images are NOT to be taken as 100% accurate - use imagination and common sense.

 ## Challenges